Chapbook: Later production

 Chapbook is also a term currently used to denote publications of up to about 40 pages, usually poetry bound with some form of saddle stitch, though many are perfect bound, folded, or wrapped.
 These publications range from low-cost productions to finely produced, hand-made editions that may sell to collectors for hundreds of dollars.
 More recently, the popularity of fiction and non-fiction chapbooks has also increased.
 In the UK they are more often referred to as pamphlets.

 The genre has been revitalized in the past 40 years by the widespread availability of first mimeograph technology, then low-cost copy centres and digital printing, and by the cultural revolutions spurred by both zines and poetry slams, the latter generating hundreds upon hundreds of self-published chapbooks that are used to fund tours.
-The Center for the Humanities at the City University of New York Graduate Center has held the NYC/CUNY Chapbook Festival, focused on "the chapbook as a work of art, and as a medium for alternative and emerging writers and publishers".
+The Center for the Humanities at the City University of New York Graduate Center has held the NYC/CUNY Chapbook Festival, focused on "the chapbook as a work of art, and as a medium for alternative and emerging writers and publishers."
+For example, Lucia Berlin's story "Manual for Cleaning Women" was first published as a chapbook; Berlin published it later as part of a collection that became a bestseller.